findeevy/FineNgine/docs/README.md

 # FineNgine
-A Vulkan and C++ based modern real time GPU based 3D rendering engine that I am building to better understand real-time rendering, Vulkan, and low-level programming.
+A basic Vulkan and C++ based modern real time GPU based 3D rendering engine that I built to better understand real-time rendering, Vulkan, and low-level programming.

 ## Compilation:
 Run the makefile after installing the [dependencies](#dependencies).
 Also make sure to compile the shaders using the provided script [compileShaders.sh](https://github.com/findeevy/Finengine/blob/main/compileShaders.sh).
 I use [GCC](https://gcc.gnu.org/) and [Arch Linux](https://archlinux.org/) for compiling, the tools provided probably won't work on macOS or Windows out of the box but will most likely work on other Linux distributions.